 With a clear goal, EDELAC needed a sustainable way to earn the money needed to fund their endeavor.
 With the help of Gavin and other foreign volunteers, they realized the great potential of offering hikes to newly arriving tourists.
 Thus, Quetzaltrekkers was born to serve as the stable fundraising arm of EDELAC!

-What began as a small operation with a few guides has blossomed into one of the largest trekking outfit in Guatemala.
-Through our unique structure--a completely volunteer-run non-profit--we have raised almost 10 million Guatemalan Quetzales (nearly $1.5 million USD) for EDELAC.
-This money has covered most of EDELAC’s operating costs, including teacher salaries, building costs, and administrative expenses, and supported the education of hundreds of children in Xela.
-Learn more about EDELAC.
+What began as a humble operation with a few volunteer guides has blossomed into one of the most successful trekking outfitters in Guatemala.
+Through our unique structure — an almost completely volunteer-run not-for-profit hiking project — we have raised 10 million Guatemalan Quetzales (nearly $1.5 million USD) for EDELAC since 1995.
+In addition, our mission has inspired numerous sister organizations around the globe that share our “hike and help” model.